-If an individual visits a hospital for an exam, both the police and Women's Resource Center of Lackawanna County (WRC) may be notified by the hospital.
+If an individual visits a hospital for an exam, the hospital may notify the police and/or the Women's Resource Center of Lackawanna County (WRC).
 The individual may choose whether or not to speak to the police and/or the WRC.
 If the individual chooses to speak to the police, they still have the option of whether or not to file charges against the individual accused.
 The WRC Advocate will be able to provide support and information through the process.